mikecinnamon/MLearning/[ML-05] Logistic regression.md

 $$\textrm{Recall} = \frac{\textrm{TP}} {\textrm{TP}+\textrm{FN}}\thinspace.$$

 In a good model, precision and recall should be high.
 Some authors combine precision and recall in a single metric (in mathematical terms, it is the harmonic mean), called the **F1-score**, also available in scikit-learn:

 $$\textrm{F1-score} = \frac{\textrm{2}\times\textrm{Precision}\times\textrm{Recall}} {\textrm{Precision}+\textrm{Recall}}\thinspace.$$

 ## Logistic regression

 **Logistic regression** is one of the simplest classification methods.
-The class probabilities are calculated as follows.
-Note that, in spite of its name, it is a classification method, not a regression method.
+In spite of its name, it is a classification method, not a regression method.
 The explanation is that logistic regression was created by statisticians, and regression does not mean the same in statistics as in machine learning.

+The class probabilities are calculated as follows.
 Suppose that $k$ numeric features $X_1, \dots, X_k$ are used to predict a target with $m$ classes.
 The logistic regression model is based on a set of linear equations,

 $$z = b_0 + b_1X_1 + b_2X_2 + \cdots + b_kX_k,$$

 one for each class.
-The values $z_1, \dots, z_m$ are transformed in class probabilities $p_1, \dots, p_m$ by means of the **softmap function**
+The values $z_1, \dots, z_m$, which are called **logits**, are transformed in class probabilities $p_1, \dots, p_m$ by means of the **softmap function**

 $$p_i = \frac{\exp(z_i)}{\exp(z_1) + \cdots + \exp(z_m)}.$$

-Note that, since $p_1 + \cdots + p_m = 1$, one of the equations can be obtained from the rest.
-Don't worry about this, Python will take care.
+Note that, since $p_1 + \cdots + p_m = 1$, one of the equations can be obtained from the rest, so the weights, and consequently the logits are not uniquely determined.
+Don't worry about this, Python will take care and, in practice, the logits are never extracted explitly.

-As for linear regression, in logistic regression the coefficients of the equations are optimal, meaning that a certain **loss function** attains its minimum value.
+As for linear regression, in logistic regression the parameter values are optimal, meaning that a certain **loss function** attains its minimum value.
 Here, the loss function is the **average cross-entropy**, a formula extracted from information theory.
-For every sample, the cross-entropy is the negative logarithm of the predicted class probability of the actual class of that sample. scikit-learn uses binary logs, as in information theory, but other packages like Keras use natural logs.
+For every data unit, the cross-entropy is the negative logarithm of the predicted class probability of the actual class of that sample. scikit-learn uses binary logs, as in information theory, but other libraries, like **Keras**, use natural logs.
 You should not be concerned by this, because you don't really use these cross-entropy values, they are just part of mathematical apparatus.

 Let us show, explicitly, how the cross-entropy is calculated in a binary setting, using natural logs:

 * Take a positive sample whose predicted class probabilities are $0.2$ (for the negative class) and $0.8$ (for the positive class).
-Then, the cross-entropy for this sample is $-\log 0.8 = 0.2231$.
+Then, the cross-entropy for this sample is $-\log\thinspace 0.8 = 0.2231$.

 * Take a negative sample whose class probabilities are $0.7$ and $0.3$, respectively.
-Then, the cross-entropy for this sample is $-\log 0.7 = 0.3567$.
+Then, the cross-entropy for this sample is $-\log\thinspace 0.7 = 0.3567$.

 The average of these values for the all the training units is the loss.
 What is the logic of using this loss function?
-As shown in Figure 1, the negative log function is decreasing, with the minimum value $-\log 1 = 0$, so that by minimizing the cross-entropy, we are pushes the class probabilities of the negative units towards $(1, 0)$ and those of the positive units towards $(0, 1)$, that would be the perfect predictions.
+As shown in Figure 1, the negative log function is decreasing, with the minimum value $-\log\thinspace 1 = 0$, so that by minimizing the cross-entropy, we are pushing the class probabilities of the negative units towards $(1, 0)$ and those of the positive units towards $(0, 1)$, that would be the perfect predictions.

 ![](https://github.com/mikecinnamon/MLearning/blob/main/Figures/05-1.png)

 In linear regression, we have formulas for the optimal parameter values, which are simple enough to be implemented in a spreadsheet.
 This is no longer true for other ML models, in particular for logistic regression.
 Here, the optimal parameter values are obtained by means of an **optimization algorithm**, which starts with a set of random values and changes these values in a sequence of steps or **iterations**, decreasing the loss at every step.
-The iterative process goes on until the loss falls below a certain **tolerance** or until a **maximum number of iterations** has been achieved.
+The iterative process goes on until the loss falls below a certain **tolerance** or until a **maximum number of iterations** has been attained.
+Then we say that the process has achieved **convergence**.
+When the feature scales are diverse, this process is slower, and the number of iterations needed to converge is higher.
+We will see this in the examples.

 ## Classification in scikit-learn